kul-optec/QPALM_vLADEL/README.md

 ## Supported platforms

 QPALM is written in C, with interfaces for C++, Python, Julia, Matlab and Fortran.
-The code itself is portable across all popular platforms.
-Binaries are available for Linux on x86-64 and AArch64<sup>*</sup> and for Windows on x86-64.
+The code itself is portable across all major platforms.
+Binaries are available for Linux on x86-64 and AArch64<sup>*</sup> and for Windows and macOS on x86-64.

 <sup>(*) Except Matlab.</sup>